bartvandebiezen/css-conventions/css-conventions.md

 ### Never reference class names in your CSS files used by other applications or languages.

-- Never reference, for example, classes prefixed with 'js-', 'test-', or 'track-', which are used by Javascript, tracking and testing tools.
+- Never reference, for example, classes prefixed with 'js-', 'test-', or 'track-', which are used by Javascript, testing, or tracking tools.

 ### Use states as separate classes and add them to existing selectors.